Safety

 Aquatics

-Lifeguards are on duty whenever campers are in the pool or lake (1 lifeguard for every 25 campers with a two lifeguard minimum).
-All water safety staff have their First Aid, CPR and lifeguard certifications through American Red Cross.
+Lifeguards are on duty whenever campers are in the pool or lake (1 lifeguard for every 25 campers with a 2-lifeguard minimum).
+All water safety staff have their First Aid, CPR and Lifeguard certifications through American Red Cross.
 Every camper completes a swim test upon arrival.
 Campers who do not pass are restricted to designated shallow areas or are required to wear a properly fitted USCG approved life jacket.

 Staff members are trained and evaluated on each activity they facilitate.
 Appropriate protective equipment is required and enforced where applicable.
 Equipment and mechanical elements (including climbing structures, inflatables, and other regulated attractions) receive required annual inspection and certification in accordance with Texas state regulations.